vietmazze/solidity-notes/solidity-by-example.md

 4. Internal - only from this contract and all derived contracts

 **Data Locations:**
-1) storage- variable is a state variable
-    Todos storage todo = todos[index]
+1) storage- State variables are always in storage Local variables of struct, array or mapping type reference storage by default Todos storage todo = todos[index]
-2) memory - variable is in memory and it exists while a function is being called function g(uint memory _arr) public returns (uint memory)
+2) memory - Function arguments are always in memory, function call function g(uint memory _arr) public returns (uint memory)
-3) calldata - special data location that contains function arguments, only avail for external functions function h(uint calldata _arr) external
+3) calldata stack -(local variable) special data location that contains function arguments, only avail for external functions Local variables of value type (i.e. neither array, nor struct nor mapping) are stored in the stack function h(uint calldata _arr) external
+    Bugs arrive because devs don't know how to store data Notes on the usage of memory:
+There are defaults for the storage location depending on which type of variable it concerns:

+- State variables are always in storage

+- Function arguments are always in memory

+- Local variables of struct, array or mapping type reference storage by default

+- Local variables of value type (i.e. neither array, nor struct nor mapping) are stored in the stack

 **Function input/output:**
 1) cannot use mapping for input/output in function